 Another uncle, the late James Winfred “Wint” McAllister was an assistant District Attorney in Baltimore, Maryland and later had a very successful law practice there.
 One of Uncle Wint’s daughters, Singleton B. McAllister, former General Counsel of the United States Agency for International Development is at Mintz Levin Cohn Ferris Glovsky & Popeo in Washington, D.C. (see her photo in Friday, 22 July 2005 issue of The New York Times on page C-5) and was a partner in associations with several prior law firms.
 Another daughter, Donna McAllister, married a Baltimore judge.
 Tom’s cousin on his mother’s side, Harvey J. Anderson, a chemist, is now retired from the National Bureau of Standards.
 Go to Top

 Tom, as he appeared (under the sign of the cross) in his undergraduate yearbook: The Howard Bison*, in Who’s Who in American Schools and Colleges.
 His specific graduation class celebrated the Centennial of Howard’s founding in 1867.
 Tom is in front of Rankin Chapel on the campus of Howard University.
-In 1989, his father’s funeral was held at this same chapel and, over a decade later, a tribute was held there paying homage to both his father and to his father’s musical compositions and performances, consisting of testimonials and a concert by the famously temperamental diva, soprano extraordinaire Kathleen Battle, in his fathers honor.
+In 1989, his father’s funeral was held at this same chapel and, over three decades later, a tribute was held there paying homage to both his father and to his father’s musical compositions and performances, consisting of testimonials and a concert by the famously temperamental diva, soprano extraordinaire Kathleen Battle, in his father’s honor.
 She never disappoints (in both senses).
 Wonderful Bass Baritone William Warfield was to have been a speaker as well but canceled at the last minute because of failing health.
 Warfield himself died within a year.
-(Many may remember William Warfield’s redition of “Old Man River” in the movie Showboat.)
+(Many may remember William Warfield’s wonderful rendition of “Old Man River” in the 1951 movie Showboat.)

 *Perhaps this is why he is accustomed to patiently dealing with and seeing through other people’s bull.